wookiehangover/wookiehangover.com/pages/writing/static-sites-with-next-js.html.md

 * Github pages still perversely retains some of it's Jekyll roots, and ignores file and directory names that start with an underscore 🙄
   * **Fix:** add `.nojekyll` to your `docs/` directory (or whatever is configured in the "Pages" portion of your repo config in Github)
-* The `.html.js` file extension on the posts was because I wanted backwards compatabilty with my static html version, which used plain old html files
+* The `.html.js` file extension on the posts was because I wanted backwards compatibilty with my static html version, which used plain old html files
   * _Minor annoyance:_ `next export` adds directories for every static file to avoid the .html extension showing up in the path, but now I have urls with trailing slashes.
   * If I ever want to change a URL (like to drop the `.html` extension because it's not 1998), I'll need to figure out how to manage the redirects.
 * I need to remember to add new posts to `next.config.js`, which I seem pathologically incapable of.
 I'll probably make the webpack plugin emit a JSON file with all the post metadata, but I haven't done that yet.